Superfast Fingers Introduction

 Demonstration Video Step 1

-Read more on fingering at this article: 5 Steps to Masterful Piano Fingering
+Read more on fingering in this article: 5 Steps to Masterful Piano Fingering

 Step 2 – Second Phase: arm movements